Nikon F Review

 Nikon F - In Action

-The first thing I want to mention is the viewfinder which has 100% coverage and is free of any distracting information.
-This version did not even have your typical split-image micro-prism type but an all-clear focusing screen.
+First, I want to mention the viewfinder, which has 100% coverage and is free of distracting information.
+This version did not have your typical split-image micro-prism type, but an all-clear focusing screen.

 This was such a relief.
-If I start counting the types of information I can read in the viewfinder of my digital X-Pro3 I think I will need fingers and toes to add it all up.
-I realize some of the information is handy to have and I can indeed customize it to a certain degree.
+If I start counting the types of information I can read in the viewfinder of my digital X-Pro3, I think I will need fingers and toes to add it all up.
+I realize some of the information is handy, and I can customize it to a certain degree.

-The Nikon F had no information whatsoever which made for a clear view of the world and I could concentrate solely on the scene in front of me.
-Refreshing.
+The Nikon F had no information whatsoever, which made for a clear view of the world.
+I could concentrate solely on the scene in front of me, which was refreshing.

 The Nikon F, eye level finder, shown with a Voigtländer Ultron 40mm f/2 SL IIs

-With its brighter f-stop, I found it easier to focus with my Voigtländer Ultron 40mm f/2 SL IIs and used this for all the photos in this review despite the classic Micro-Nikkor 55mm f/3.5 Syed had provided me with the Nikon F.
+With its brighter f-stop, I found it easier to focus with my Voigtländer Ultron 40mm f/2 SL IIs, which I used for all the photos in this review, despite the classic Micro-Nikkor 55mm f/3.5 that Syed had provided me with the Nikon F.

-The shutter sound of the Nikon F is just wonderful.
+The shutter sound of the Nikon F is just fantastic.
 It gives an assuring clunk without being too loud.

-Winding the film feels satisfying also but I do have to mention that I had several overlapping frames at the beginning of my roll of film.
-I have had this happen with several other film cameras and it could have been a one-off.
+Winding the film also feels satisfying, but I do have to mention that I had several overlapping frames at the beginning of my roll of film.
+I have had this happen with several other film cameras, and it could have been a one-off.
 From about the eighth frame onwards, I had no issues with this.

 The Nikon F, eye level finder, shown with a Voigtländer Ultron 40mm f/2 SL IIs